na-na-hi/renget/archive/CptPants.md

 #CptPants's Bots
--> Last updated: August 23 <-
+-> Last updated: September 1 <-
 Bots by the fella who goes by CptPants.
-Currently mostly inative due to a lack of GPT4 access.
+Only active when GPT4 is available, which is rarely.
 I recommend always going for Character Hub links, they have the most updated version of each bot (the booru doesn't let you update old cards as far as I can tell).

 *Assume all bots were made for NSFW unless they're tagged otherwise.*

-Gimme your sekrit club accesses or whatever: cptpants@proton.me
+If you must contact me, do it at: cptpants@proton.me

 [TOC]
 ***